washu/Theseus/README.md

 In either of these cases, you then need to _bootstrap_ the quorum.
 Bootstrapping is idempotent, which means calling it multiple times, or calling it from multiple servers, is harmless.
-However, traditionally, onlye one of the servers should be bootstrapped, and the others should automatically detect the bootstrapped server and join the quorum.
+However, traditionally, only one of the servers should be bootstrapped, and the others should automatically detect the bootstrapped server and join the quorum.